cozy/cozy.github.io/docs/install/manual.md

 ```

 !!! warning ""
     ⚠️ The default CouchDB installation has no admin user.
 Everybody can query the server.
-So, in production environment, make sure tu create en admin user and update the CouchDB connexion URL inside the configuration file of Cozy.
+So, in production environment, make sure to create en admin user and update the CouchDB connexion URL inside the configuration file of Cozy.

 ### Install the Cozy Stack